tahirzaman216/LogicStack-Intenship-Tasks/README.md

-# LogicStack-Intenship-Tasks
+# LogicStack-Intenship-Task
-This is the intenship repository where i will add my weekly tasks.
-This intenship is based on Data Analysis
-This is one month online intenship
-4 task (every week)
+This repository includes the week 1 task that was assigned to us I had completed this and learnt many new things
+This task was very helpful to me.